-- Complete the 18-week Level 1 program, which includes 40 hours of classroom field experience - Upon successful completion of Level 1, a one-year Career Switcher Provisional License is issued - During Level II, candidates must teach successfully for one full year while completing additional online training and instructor-led sessions in order to be recommended for a full five-year renewable teaching license
+- Complete the 18-week Level 1 program, which includes 40 hours of classroom field experience - Upon completion of Level 1, a one-year Career Switcher Provisional License is issued. - During Level II, candidates must teach successfully for one full year while completing additional online training and face-to-face Saturday sessions in order to be recommended for a full five-year renawable teaching license.